FSK20119

 About Your Trainer

-1 Education has engaged specialist Trainers for this program who are experienced in working with people to prepare to engage with the workforce for the first time, or perhaps need to build confidence to embark on a Certificate 3 level program.
+1 Education has engaged specialist Trainers for this program who are experienced in working with people to prepare to engage with the workforce for the first time or perhaps needing to build confidence to embark on their Certificate III in Hospitality (SIT30622).

 Qualification and Accreditation Outcomes

-On successful completion of this program you will be awarded a nationally recognised qualification ‘Certificate II in Skills for Work and Vocational Pathways’ (FSK20119), issued by 1 Education (RTO #6639), or you may receive a Statement of Attainment if you only complete some subjects, as required by your study goals.
+On successful completion of this program you will be awarded a Statement of Attainment for the ‘Certificate II in Skills for Work and Vocational Pathways’ (FSK20119), issued by 1 Education (RTO #6639) listing the subjects you have successfully completed.

-Graduates of this program will be ready and able to embark on their Certificate III level program with confidence that their underlying foundation skills will not be a barrier to their learning.
+Graduates of this program will be ready and able to embark on their Certificate III in Hospitality with confidence that their underlying foundation skills will not be a barrier to their learning.

 Potential Job Outcomes

-This qualification is not designed as a direct pathway to employment, but rather is intended to prepare students for further studies in a Certificate 3 level vocational pathway.
+This qualification is not designed as a direct pathway to employment, but rather is intended to prepare students for further studies in their Certificate 3 pathway.

 Course Format and Mode of Delivery